 I tried to write my journey below with all the details to explain how plants cured my Hepatitis B in 5 days in hopes that it can be a source of light for people who are on the path of self-healing from physical and emotional pain.

-According to the Western Science, a true miracle happened to me in Peru and I am now Hepatitis B and drug free after 10 years of slavery to the pharma industry that cost me roughly $1000/month.
+According to Western Science, a true miracle happened to me in Peru and I am now Hepatitis B and medication-free after 10 years of slavery to the pharma industry that cost me roughly $1000/month.

 My healing journey in Peru:

 Following our 3 week journey in the Native American Vision Quest camp in Colombia, my friend Daria and I followed our hearts that took us to Peru on a cargo boat on the Amazon River.
 Along the way, we took recommendations from friends as to how to get by in the jungle.
 We also asked around Iquitos about different shamans and practices.

 Apparently drinking ayahuasca had become so popular among gringos in this area in the last 10 years, hence it led to corruption.
 We heard stories about shamans who tried to rape girls and served medicine that killed people, or people who were ripped off since the medicine didn’t have any effects.
 Having this in mind, we started asking about how to go to Doña Othelia’s place, the female shaman who was referred by friends.
 After finding out she would be above our budget (~$200 per night), we decided to go to another female shaman named Doña Isabelle, a half Shipibo/half Bora shaman that lived 2 hrs away from Iquitos by the river.
 The 5-day trip would cost 900 soles (300 USD) in total including lodging, food, remedies, and the 3 ceremonies that would take place every other day.
 If we wanted a translator to go with us, it would have been an additional 150 soles/day (50 USD) but we skipped this.

 **Scroll down to the bottom to jump to the places that serve sacred medicine in South America**

 Here is how the magic happened in Peru: